Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

 In the above code snippet, the first test attempts to verify that the consumer can retrieve a document, given it already exists in the storage.
-To facilitate this precondition, we configure the mock in such way that it returns a hardcoded byte stream when `ReadFileAsync()` is called with the expected file name.
+To facilitate this precondition, we configure the mock in such way that it returns a hard-coded byte stream when `ReadFileAsync()` is called with the expected file name.

 However, in doing so, we are inadvertently making a few very strong assumptions about how `DocumentManager` works under the hood.
 Namely, we assume that:

 - Calling `GetDocumentAsync()` in turn calls `ReadFileAsync()`
-- File name is formed by prepending `docs/` to the name of the document
+- File name is formed by pre-pending `docs/` to the name of the document

 These specifics may be true now, but they can easily change in the future.
 For example, it's not a stretch to imagine that we may decide to store files under a different path or replace the call to `ReadFileAsync()` with `DownloadFileAsync()`, as a means to preemptively cache files locally.